silver-sat/Radio_Board/README.md

 | sym-lib-table             | Table of KiCad symbol libraries                                                          |

 # Notes
-¹ We have not yet tested whether this will work, but we presume based on past experience that the resulting error can be ignored.
+¹ We have not yet tested whether this will work, but we presume based on past experience that the resulting error can be ignored. <br>
 ² MATLAB® is a registered trademark of The MathWorks, Inc.

 ## Known Issues